nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Listing all sessions: `session /list`

-> List all active sessions.
+> Displays all active sessions.
 Deleted sessions will not be listed.<br>
 > A session represents a group outing spanning an arbitrary period of time containing one or more activities.

 Format: `session /list`